FunToHard/dev/README.md

 }
 ```

-This makes the tool completely portable - just copy the executable to any project and it will work with that project's specific configuration.
+This makes the tool completely portable - just copy the executable to any project or set it up as environment variable and it will work with that project's specific configuration.

 ## 🏗️ Architecture